Common carpet

 The common carpet or white-banded toothed carpet (Epirrhoe alternata) is a moth of the family Geometridae.
 The species was first described by Otto Friedrich Müller in 1764.
 It is found throughout the Palearctic and the Near East.
 In North America it ranges across the northern tier of the United States plus every province and territory of Canada.

+The wingspan is 27–30 mm.
+The forewings vary from grey to black, marked with white fascia, giving a striped appearance.
+The forewings are patterned grey at the base of the wings, after a narrow light fascia comes a wide, brown patterned band, which is followed by an almost pure, light band.
+Beyond it, on the outer edge of the wings, the wings are again dark brown and grey patterned.The outer dark fascia is intersected throughout its length by a grey line.The hindwings are paler grey with white fascia.
+Northern races tend to be paler overall.